First Drive: 2024 Kona N-Line Shows 190 HP Is All You Really Need

 2024 Hyundai Kona N-Line.
 Photo: Amee Reehal

-Suppose you like the sports appeal of the N-Line but don’t need the extra bells and whistles like the blind-spot view monitor, auto rearview mirror with the HomeLink feature, ventilated seats, and more.
+Suppose you like the sports appeal of the N-Line but don’t need the extra bells and whistles, such as the blind-spot view monitor, the auto rearview mirror with the HomeLink feature, ventilated seats, and more.
 In that case, there’s no harm in skipping these higher Kona Limited/Kona N-Line Utlimate grades and sticking with the regular N-Line.
 Plus, you’ll save a few bucks as well.

 2024 Hyundai Kona N-Line white model parked outside